 A little about me.

 As a first generation Hungarian-American, I’ve spent much time reflecting on the difficulties that first-gen teens and adults face.
 From family conflicts, differences in values, feelings of shame over being “different”, confusion over self-identity….the list of struggles is long and can be overwhelming to cope with alone.
 I really enjoy helping others who are having a hard time navigating identity, whether this is gender or culture or anything in between.
 I fully believe in the inherent strength of each person who might just need a little guidance and some updated skills along the way to truly maximize their lives.
-I’ve seen folks make some truly incredible changes and this is something I find endlessly rewarding as a therapist.
+I’ve seen people I’ve worked with make some truly incredible changes and this is something I find endlessly rewarding as a therapist.

 Education & background.

-I spent much of my early career working in accounting and titles before I found myself gravitating towards a career that had long interested me much more: social work and psychology.
-Spending over a year abroad in South America teaching English many years ago solidified a decision to go back to school for an entirely different kind of education.
 In 2016, I completed a Master of Social Work, with a mental health focus, through the University of Southern California.
 I have always been fascinated by the mind and human behavior, and in the way that these can be shaped to create a more fulfilling life and positive outlook.
 During my last year of graduate school, I spent my internship in a non-profit setting in Seattle, helping adults with severe and persistent mental illness build skills to achieve a higher quality of life.